 “That said, it is important to make smart choices,” she said.
 “Try to do outdoor activities, wash hands frequently, wear masks inside and stay away from extremely busy places, especially if you have a high-risk individual in your family.”

 As school starts, Weber has been fielding a lot of questions from parents and students.
 She provides health care advice based on her medical experience and research.
-Many parents, she said, want to discuss the COVID-19 vaccine that’s available for children 12 and older.
+Many parents, she said, want to discuss the COVID-19 vaccine that’s available for children 12 and older (and now recently, 5 and older).

 “We discuss their child getting that vaccination — how safe it has been and how it decreases their risk for infection,” Weber said.
 “We understand it’s different for a parent to decide to get vaccinated versus giving it to their child.
 Being that non-judgmental person parents can speak to is important in our practice.”